Cutthroat (pool): Multi-game scoring

 Various point systems may be used to play matches or sets, rather than just one game.
 With its uniqueness as a three player game, counting games won is possible but does not give credit for finishing second.
 One system is awarding three points for a win, plus an additional one point for each of the winner's remaining balls at the end of each game.
 The player last eliminated receives two points, the first eliminated player none.
 There may also be a bonus awarded for playing a perfect game, sinking both opponents' sets of 5 balls while having all 5 of yours remaining (Usually 2 points, making a perfect game worth 10 points total: 3 for the win, 5 for remaining balls, plus 2 bonus).
 This system emphasizes strategy regarding whom to eliminate first as the match goes on, often creating alliances of the two trailing players to catch the leader in points.
 The match may be won by reaching a set number of points, or reaching a set deadline in time.

 Coin-operated table play

-When played on coin-operated tables (such that balls cannot be returned to play at will once pocketed, only after paying for another game) a player who scratches selects one of his or her own balls to be pocketed immediately, in lieu of opponents' balls returning to the table.
+When played on coin-operated tables (such that balls cannot be returned to play at will once pocketed, only after paying for another game) a player who scratches selects one of their own balls to be pocketed immediately, in lieu of opponents' balls returning to the table.
 In the event that a scratch occurs on the same shot that an opponent's ball is pocketed, the affected opponent is permitted to select a ball belonging to the offender which is to be removed instead of the player that scratched choosing the ball to be pocketed.
 In either case, this can result in the scratching player being "out".